Schokokex/docker.nodets/README.md

 the project must have a npm start command

-it may have an npm test command
+it may have a npm test command

-it may have an npm build command
+it may have a npm build command